Volodymyr Sharan: Career

+Playing career

 His professional career Sharan started in the revived FC Karpaty Lviv (revived in 1989) when on 29 April 1989 the Lviv team was hosting at Druzhba Stadium (Ukraina Stadium) Artsakh Stepanakert as part of the Second League Group 5 (Union republics).
 He came out as a substitute on the 69th minute.
 Karpaty won the Round 3 match 2:1.

 He capped for USSR U-20 team at 1991 FIFA World Youth Championship being the only one listed on the roster as a third-tier team player.
 Following the tournament, in July 1991 Sharan was transferred to Dynamo Kyiv for 1 million rubles.
 He debuted at the Soviet Top League on 26 July 1991 during the rescheduled Round 5 home game against Spartak Moscow coming out on substitute for Andriy Annenkov already on 25th minute.
 That season Sharan debuted at the UEFA Champions League on 18 September 1991 in an away game against HJK Helsinki.

 As a player Sharan had successful stint with Dynamo Kyiv in the 1990s winning the Ukrainian Championship three times (1993–95) as well as a Ukrainian Cup (1993).

 At the winter break of 1994–95 season Sharan was transferred to FC Dnipro.
 During his stint in Dnipro, he participated in both Ukrainian finals.

 At the winter break of 1997–98 season Sharan returned to Karpaty where he stayed until 2001.
 Soon after his transfer to Karpaty he became injured and had a surgery on one of his meniscuses yet returned to the club helping earn their championship bronze medals.
 In 1999, while on loan, he also played some games for the original FC Lviv.

 At age 30 and the end of 2000–01 season, Sharan left Karpaty and joined the league's debuting club Polihraftekhnika that was coached by Roman Pokora.
 In 2003 playing for Oleksandriya Sharan retired from professional football after Polihraftekhnika announced its bankruptcy.
 Later that year he also played few games for Hirnyk out of neighboring Kryvyi Rih at regional competitions.